gabetrau/cyderes_skills_challenge/README.md

 Decided on GCP for cloud platform
 * chose this because of CYDERES close relationship with Google Chronicle.
 * I also enjoy the talks google cloud tech gives about its services.
 * Serverless possibilities with GCP: Cloud Run, Cloud Engine, Cloud Functions
 	- Cloud Run = bringing serverless to containers using Google's Kuebernetes Engine
 	- Cloud Engine = run applications on cloud
 	- Cloud Functions = cloud services <-> cloud functions -> invokes other services
-	* API Gateway = use to manage multiple API's that use Cloud Run
+* API Gateway = I tried to use this with Cloud Run and Cloud Functions but wasn't able to do it

 Resource I used for inspiration: https://github.com/GoogleCloudPlatform/serverless-expeditions/tree/main/terraform-serverless